iansinnott/iansinnott.github.io/_posts/2014-01-07-using-keyremap4macbooks-private-xml.md

 ---
-title: 'Using KeyRemap4MacBook's private.xml'
+title: "Using KeyRemap4MacBook's private.xml"
 author: Ian
 layout: post
+comments: true
 dsq_thread_id:
   - 2096904275
 categories:
-  - development
   - tech
 ---

-Using the KeyRemap4MacBook private.xml mappings can be a bit opaque, so I&#8217;m writing this as a reference to myself and anyone else that needs to delve deep into customizing KeyRemap4MacBook (KRMB) by using the private.xml config file.
+Using the KeyRemap4MacBook private.xml mappings can be a bit opaque, so I'm writing this as a reference to myself and anyone else that needs to delve deep into customizing KeyRemap4MacBook (KRMB) by using the private.xml config file.
 Here are the more important rules:

 ### Basic private.xml layout